Last-Minute-Creations/AtareniumFalcon/README.md

 2. REQUIREMENTS

-    Minimum: any Commodore Amiga.
+    Minimum: any Commodore Amiga with 1Mb Chip Ram and KS2.05 up.
 Best to play from HDD instead of DF0: or .adf, due to loading time comfort.
     To install on HDD simply copy the content from floppy or .adf into chosen drawer.

 3. GAMEPLAY AND CONTROLS